– Tim Plaehn, Editor, The Dividend Hunter

 Yet with dividends included, the SFL shares have earned a 17% total return since I started buying into the stock.
 To know that information, I have kept a spreadsheet that lists each dividend stock I own, and the individual listings are updated with each share purchase and dividend earned.

 Be willing to buy more shares of your income stock investments when the share price drops.
 This is a hard one for investors to do, but it will make a huge difference over years of investing.
 Again, using SFL as an example, my first purchase was at $16.07 per share.
-The current share price is $14.77, yet I am in a positive share value position in the stock.
+The current share price is below that point, yet I am in a positive share value position in the stock.